 NBFC Registration in India

 Non-Banking Financial Company (NBFC) is a company registered under the Companies Act, 1956 involved in the principal business of lending, investments in shares/stocks/bonds/debentures, leasing, hire-purchase, insurance business, chit business or involved in the receiving of deposits under any scheme or arrangement.
-NBFC are under the purview of the Reserve Bank of India (RBI) and in this article we visit the procedure for NBFC Registration in India and some of the regulations which govern its operations.
+NBFC is under the purview of the Reserve Bank of India (RBI) and in this article, we visit the procedure for NBFC Registration in India and some of the regulations which govern its operations.

 Non-Banking Financial Company

 A Non-Banking Financial Company (NBFC) is a company registered under the Companies Act, 1956 with activities similar to that of a bank, except for the following differences:

 - NBFC’s cannot issue cheque drawn on itself

 - Bank deposits are insured by the Deposit Insurance and Credit Guarantee Corporation.
 However, deposits in NBFC’s are not insured.

 NBFC’s like banks except for the above differences are engaged in the business of making loans and advances, acquisition and trading of shares/stocks/bonds/debentures/securities, leasing, hire-purchase, insurance business, chit business but does not include any institution whose principal business is that of agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or providing any services and sale/purchase/construction of immovable property.
 Also, a company which is in the principal business of receiving deposits under any scheme or arrangement in one lump sum or in instalments by way of contributions or in any other manner is also a non-banking financial company.